<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=304391163577334&amp;ev=PageView&amp;noscript=1">

 Are you shopping for vinyl pool liners for your swimming pool and uncertain what thickness is best?
 Want to verify in layman’s terms what your pool builder has offered?
 Unsure what a “mil” measurement even means?

-At River Pools, we specialize in manufacturing fiberglass pools, and we also know a lot about other inground pool types.
+At River Pools, we specialize in fiberglass pools, and we also know a lot about other inground pool types.
 If you're interested in a vinyl liner swimming pool for your home, we want to share some key information on the thickness of the liner to help you make the best choices while buying your pool.

 To start, vinyl pool liners are usually 20, 27, 28, or 30 mils thick.
 The decision on whether or not to upgrade the thickness is yours—but keep in mind that this detail that will be with you for 5-9 years.